netdata/netdata/README.md

 ## Contribute

-Contributions are the lifeblood of open-source projects.
-While we continue to invest in and improve Netdata, we need help to democratize monitoring!
+Contributions are essential to the success of open-source projects.
+While we continue to invest in and improve Netdata, we need your help!

 - Read our [Contributing Guide](https://github.com/netdata/.github/blob/main/CONTRIBUTING.md), which contains all the information you need to contribute to Netdata, such as improving our documentation, engaging in the community, and developing new features.
 We've made it as frictionless as possible, but if you need help, just ping us on our community forums!
 - We have a whole category dedicated to contributing and extending Netdata on our [community forums](https://community.netdata.cloud/c/agent-development/9)